OpenBMB/MiniCPM-V/docs/swift_train_and_infer.md

     --eval_steps 200000
 ```

+## Lora Merge and Infer
-## lora merge and infer
+The lora weight can be merge to the base model and then load to infer.

-1. load the lora weight to infer run the follow code:
+1. Load the lora weight to infer run the follow code:
 ```shell
 CUDA_VISIBLE_DEVICES=0 swift infer    \
  --ckpt_dir /your/lora/save/checkpoint
 ```
-2. merge the lora weight to the base model:
+2. Merge the lora weight to the base model:

-the code will load and merge the lora weight to the base model, save the merge model to the lora save path and load the merge model to infer
+    The code will load and merge the lora weight to the base model, save the merge model to the lora save path and load the merge model to infer
 ```shell
 CUDA_VISIBLE_DEVICES=0 swift infer \
     --ckpt_dir your/lora/save/checkpoint \